 - When you’re aroused (due to physical or mental stimulation), your brain initiates an erection by sending chemical messages to the blood vessels in your penis.

 - One particular chemical (cyclic GMP/cGMP) relaxes the corpora cavernosa, allowing blood to rush in.

 - At the same time, the veins close up due to increased pressure, and less blood flows out.

 - The accumulation of blood makes the penis expand and stiffen.
 You now have an erection.

 - Conversely, the penis softens and shrinks - eventually returning to a flaccid state - when cGMP is broken down by another chemical (phosphodiesterase-5/PDE-5).

 Symptoms of Erectile Dysfunction

 The most common symptom of erectile dysfunction is difficulty developing and maintaining an erection during sex.
 Persistent erectile dysfunction can also affect your sexual confidence and potentially cause you to become less interested in sexual activity.

 Difficulty getting an erection

 Erectile dysfunction can make it difficult for you to get an erection, even if you’re in the mood for sex.
-ED can range in severity -- sometimes, you might find it difficult to get any erection, while in other cases you might find it difficult to get a firm enough erection for sex.
+Erection problems can range in severity -- sometimes, you might find it difficult to get any erection, while in other cases you might find it difficult to get a firm enough erection for sex.